 Reporter Chaplick from the Chronicle Newspaper decides against her editors best wishes to go to Paris Island home of the Blood Syndicate for the exclusive story of a life time.
-After arriving they give her specific instructions to do as she’s told as she’s introduced to the whole team: Masquerade, Tech-9, Fade, Flashback, BrickHouse, DMZ and Wise son.
+After arriving they give her specific instructions to do as she’s told as she’s introduced to the whole team: Masquerade, Tech-9, Fade, Flashback, BrickHouse, DMZ, Holocaust and Wise son.
 Brickhouse and Wise son have a small scuffle over him using the word bitch to refer to women.
 They then dispatch to take down a crack house; Chaplick is along for the ride now that they’ve given her a gun.

 The plan is to destroy the drugs and take the money for themselves.
 They use teamwork to get into the building through the front door and use violent means to take down all opposition.
-In the thick of things the reporters head gets blown off and flashback saves her.
+In the thick of things the reporter’s head gets blown off and flashback saves her.
 When they find the money they secure it, in the drug room Flashback steals a handful of cocaine without anyone realizing.
 Holocaust burns down the building despite being told by Wise son to just torch the drugs.
 While the rest of the team evacuates the people he just watches.
-He then challenges Wise son for leadership of the team since he disagrees with the way this gang is being run.
+He then challenges Wise son for leadership since he disagrees with the way this gang is being run.

+Action- As far as introductory issues go, this one was pretty good!
+Exploding heads, spraying bullets, time travel!
+Honestly there was something for everyone with this one.
 This issue also had a healthy dose of action and over the top violence to keep action junkies very happy.